 Layout

-When using CAD software such as gCADPlus designers work in real-world units.
-In practice, that means if you are working in the USA, you will create the design using decimal feet as the base unit.
-If you were working in the metric system, your base unit would be mm.
+Designers work in real-world units when using CAD software such as gCADPlus.
+In practice, if you work in the USA, you will create the design using decimal feet as the base unit.
+If you worked in the metric system, your base unit would be mm.
 Every component in the design should be drawn full size in modelspace and not to scale.
-That means an inquiry such as measuring a distance will report values that are meaningful to the designer and by inference to the construction team.
+That means an inquiry, such as measuring a distance, will report values that are meaningful to the designer and, by inference, to the construction team.

 The figure below shows a design for a site in the USA.
 It was drawn full-size in modelspace and full-size using decimal feet as the base unit.
-When complete, the design was displayed on a number of layout spaces, each complete with a border, a title block with site details, and the designer’s logo, ready for printing.
+When complete, the design was displayed on several layout spaces, each complete with a border, a title block with site details, and the designer’s logo, ready for printing.
 The figure below shows an example printed from an architectural C-size layout sheet.
-Note the inclusion of a plant schedule that is automatically generated using one of the tools in the specialist gCADPlus drop-down menu.
-These views in layout space are most important because they provide a quick impression of what the design will look like before printing.
+Note that a plant schedule is included and automatically generated using one of the tools in the specialist gCADPlus drop-down menu.
+These views in the layout space are most important because they provide a quick impression of the design’s appearance before printing.

 Spline A short movie showing how to create a new layout showing part of a master plan for a site in the NEW of the USA.